PabloRamonHernandez/FruitStand/README.md

 # FruitStand

-# This is my first solo project
+# This is my first project to show case some of my skills